ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

   - [reactive system](https://makecode.microbit.org/device/reactive)
   - [software stack revisited](https://mattwarren.org/2017/11/28/Exploring-the-BBC-microbit-Software-Stack/)
   - threads, fibers, and the [fiber scheduler](https://lancaster-university.github.io/microbit-docs/advanced/)
+  - (Brendan) Does a time slice have to end for event handling to proceed?
+  - How is `pause` executed and what is affected (e.g. other repeated behavior, event handling, etc.)
 - divide & conquer: program "modes"
+- why you shouldn't have event handling in a `forever` loop
 - incremental development + a closer look at Github
 - encapsulation redus: functions vs classes
 - classes redux: [interfaces](https://makecode.microbit.org/javascript/interfaces)?